bigMackD/Glyloop/.ai/prd.md

 3.3 Event lifecycle and history
 - Create: modal form with type selector defaulting to Food; required field validation.
 - No edits, deletes, or backdating in MVP; events are immutable once created.
-- History view remains available for browsing logged events and jumping the chart to event timestamps.
+- History is presented as an embedded panel below the Dashboard chart; browsing and selecting events re-centers the chart to the selected event time.

 3.4 Chart and analysis
 - Chart ranges: 1h, 3h, 5h, 8h, 12h, 24h; default 3h on first visit.
 - Interactions: crosshair with exact value/time; tooltips for glucose and overlays; gaps shown as breaks; dynamic y-clamp [50, 350] mg/dL; no smoothing.
+- History integration: selecting an event in the History panel re-centers the chart to ±30 minutes around the event time and temporarily highlights the event marker.
 - Overlays: display Food, Insulin (fast/long with distinct icons/colors and vertical stacking), Exercise, Notes.
 - Time in range (TIR): default target 70–180 mg/dL; one editable range; compute and display TIR% for the active window; exclude missing intervals from denominator.